Classification of Pressure Vessels in China

 For the implementation of scientific management and safety supervision, Supervision Regulation on Safety Technology for Stationary Pressure Vessel (hereinafter referred to as Regulation) was issued by General Administration of Quality Supervision, Inspection and Quarantine of the People's Republic of China on August 31st, 2009, and was enforced from December 1st, 2009.

-needs to be divided into two categories according to media, and then be classified into type I, type II and type III according to its pressure and volume.
+is required to be divided into two categories according to its contained medium, and then to be classified into type I, type II and type III according to its pressure and volume.
 Moreover, the old classification, directly dividing the pressure vessel into the first class, the second class and the third class, is invalid now.

-can be classified through many methods from the perspectives of their functions, production and supervision.
+can be classified in terms of their functions, production and supervision.

 1. A reaction vessel is a container in which physical reactions and chemical reactions occur among media.